juanpaexpedite/UWPSettings/README.md

 ## Window Dialog

-The Window Dialog is opened with the WindowManager, it contains the logic to open a model content dialog with titlebar with an option to 'navigate' to a IsDetail section.
+The Window Dialog is opened with the WindowManager, it contains the logic to open a modal content dialog with titlebar with an option to 'navigate' to a IsDetail section.
 You can set a header and icon header to simplify tasks.

     private async void LaunchExampleSeven()
     {